-This year, Internet Safety Day falls on the 9th February.
+Last year, Internet Safety Day fell on the 9th February.

-This important national event is celebrating its 18th year this year with an important theme in these days of 'fake news':
+This important national event was celebrating its 18th year this year with an important them: 'fake news' - Exploring reliability in the online world.

-We will be celebrating the day here at school and we would love everyone learning from home to join us too, by clicking on the link below.
+We celebrated the day here at school and we invited those learning from home to join us too, by clicking on the link below.